 - PostgreSQL is still a standalone instance and is not clustered.
-Tower does not manage replica configuration or database failover (if the user configures standby replicas). - The number of instances in a cluster should always be an odd number and it is strongly recommended that a minimum of three Tower instances be in a cluster. - All instances should be reachable from all other instances and they should be able to reach the database.
+Tower does not manage replica configuration or database failover (if the user configures standby replicas). - The number of instances in a cluster should always be an odd number and it is strongly recommended that a minimum of three Tower instances be in a cluster and the supported maximum is 20.
+When it gets that high, the requirement for odd number of nodes becomes less important. - All instances should be reachable from all other instances and they should be able to reach the database.
 It is also important for the hosts to have a stable address and/or hostname (depending on how the Tower host is configured). - All instances must be geographically collocated, with reliable low-latency connections between instances. - RabbitMQ is the cornerstone of Tower's clustering system.
 A lot of the configuration requirements and behavior is dictated by its needs.
 Therefore, customization beyond Tower's setup playbook is limited.
-Each Tower instance has a deployment of RabbitMO that will cluster with the other instances' RabbitMO instances. - For purposes of upgrading to a clustered environment, your primary instance must be part of the tower group in the inventory AND it needs to be the first host listed in the tower group. - Manual projects must be manually synced to all instances by the customer, and updated on all instances at once. - · There is no concept of primary/secondary in the new Tower system.
+Each Tower instance has a deployment of RabbitMQ that will cluster with the other instances' RabbitMQ instances. - For purposes of upgrading to a clustered environment, your primary instance must be part of the tower group in the inventory AND it needs to be the first host listed in the tower group. - Manual projects must be manually synced to all instances by the customer, and updated on all instances at once. - There is no concept of primary/secondary in the new Tower system.
 All systems are primary. - Setup playbook changes to configure RabbitMQ and provide the type of network the hosts are on. - The inventory file for Tower deployments should be saved/persisted.
-If new instances are to be provisioned, the passwords and configuration options, as well as host names, must be made available to the installer. - Do not create a group named instance group tower. - Do not name any instance the same as a group name.
+If new instances are to be provisioned, the passwords and configuration options, as well as host names, must be made available to the installer. - Do not create a group named instance\group\tower. - Do not name any instance the same as a group name.

-6.2 Install and Configure
+7.2 Install and Configure